MicrosoftDocs/powerbi-docs/powerbi-docs/developer/what-can-you-do.md

 ## Embedding
 The Power BI service (SaaS) and the Power BI Embedded service in Azure (PaaS) have APIs for embedding your dashboards and reports.
 This means you will have a set of capabilities and access to the latest Power BI features – such as dashboards, gateways and app workspaces – when embedding your content.

-Go through the new [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application.
+You can go through the new [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application.

-Choose the solution that is right for you and your customers:
+Choose the solution that is right for you:
-* [Embedding for your customers](https://aka.ms/embedsetup/AppOwnsData) - when you are interested in an app owns data solution. **App owns data** is about having an application that uses Power BI as its embedded analytics platform.
-This is typically a scenario for **ISVs** or **developers**.
-[Embedding for your customers](embedding-content.md#embedding-for-your-customers) provides the ability to embed reports and dashboards to users who don't have an account for Power BI.
-Your customers don't need to know anything about Power BI to take advantage of the application.
+* **Embedding for your customers** - when you are interested in an [app owns data](https://aka.ms/embedsetup/AppOwnsData) solution.
+[Embedding for your customers](embedding-content.md#embedding-for-your-customers) provides the ability to embed reports and dashboards to users who don't have a Power BI account or even know what Power BI is.
-* [Embedding for your organization](https://aka.ms/embedsetup/UserOwnsData) - when you are interested in a user owns data solution. **User owns data** is about having Power BI users in your organization accessing Power BI content through an external application.
+* **Embedding for your organization** - when you are interested in a [user owns data](https://aka.ms/embedsetup/UserOwnsData) solution.
 [Embedding for your organization](embedding-content.md#embedding-for-your-organization) allows you to extend the Power BI service.

 ![PBIE sample](media/what-can-you-do/what-can-you-do-02.png)